rajeevgopalakrishna/Solstice/README.md

 4. Deprecated Constructs

-The use of *tx.origin* and block properties such as *number* and *timestamp* have been deprecated over time because developers used these features with incorrect assumptions about their semantics and security guarentees.
+The use of *tx.origin* and block properties such as *number* and *timestamp* have been deprecated over time because developers used these features with incorrect assumptions about their semantics and security guarantees.
 So this analyser detects usage of these constructs and reminds developers that they have been deprecated.

 5. Denial-of-Service with Block Gas Limit